 I started day 1 with this warm-up:

 After that we did Notice/Wonder using the following image.
 Next time, do I keep the sequences color coded but have them random on the page rather than sorted with the line down the middle?

 We then took notes on arithmetic sequences, common differences, geometric sequences, and common ratios.
-I used some of Sarah Hagan’s notes found here and made others similar to hers after reading this post.
+I used some of Sarah Carter’s notes found here and made others similar to hers after reading this post.
 I also used her half sheet as practice.
 The link to my notes is at the bottom of this post.